Organization of Military Museums of Canada

-The Organization of Military Museums of Canada is a national organization for the promotion of military museums in Canada.
+The Organization of Military Museums of Canada (OMMC) is a national organization for the promotion of military museums in Canada.
+It was established in 1967 by a group of military museums, historians, and military history enthusiasts.
+The organization boasts over 40 individual and 60 institutional members, which include Canadian Forces museums, Parks Canada sites, as well as federal, provincial, and municipal museums.
+The OMMC is a registered, charitable, non-profit organization that was incorporated in 1992.

-The OMMC was established in 1967 by a group of military museums, historians, and military history enthusiasts.
-It has over 40 individual and 60 institutional members including Canadian Forces museums, Parks Canada sites federal, provincial and municipal museums.
-The OMMC is a registered, charitable, not for profit organization which was incorporated as the Organization of Military Museums of Canada in 1992.
-Anne Lindsay is the President of OMMC Inc. As of 2022.
-The OMMC Head Office is located in Calgary, Alberta, Canada.
+Anne Lindsay serves as the President of OMMC Inc. as of 2022.
+The OMMC's Head Office is located in Calgary, Alberta, Canada.

-The OMMC is an umbrella organization for Canadian museums whose major purpose is the preservation and display of military artifacts, as well as for all other interested institutions and individuals.
+The OMMC acts as an umbrella organization for Canadian museums whose main purpose is the preservation and display of military artifacts.
+It also supports other interested institutions and individuals.
 The OMMC is a federally incorporated, not-for-profit institution.

 Programs

 The OMMC is an association of peoples and organizations who operate military museums, promote the Military history of Canada, preserve and display military artifacts and militaria, and re-enact military operations.

-The OMMC Inventory of Canadian Military Memorials in Canada was a millennium project to identify and record all Canadian military memorials in Canada.
+One of the key projects undertaken by the OMMC was the Inventory of Canadian Military Memorials in Canada, which aimed to identify and record all Canadian military memorials as part of a millennium project.

-The OMMC provides courses, meetings and other opportunities for members to explore common problems, provide instruction on new methods in museological practice and broaden the historical knowledge of museum staffs.
-The OMMC newsletter is The Bulletin.
+The OMMC provides various courses, meetings, and other opportunities for its members to address common problems, learn new methods in museological practice, and enhance the historical knowledge of museum staffs.
+The organization's newsletter is called The Bulletin.